thundercookie15/PomuBot/readme.md

 * Run `npm run tsc` to compile the TypeScript files.
 * Run `node build/core/registerSlashCommands.js` to register slash commands to discord.
 * Run `node build/index.js` to start the bot.
+* When the bot is invited to a server, it will automatically assign default permissions to all of it's commands.
+Permissions for commands can be managed by the server's administrators in the Discord server settings under the Integrations tab.